jihao/java_web_lectures/first-springmvc/README.md

-= About
+# About #

-first-springmvc project was created by using STS spring-template-project wizard
+*first-springmvc* project was created by using STS spring-template-project wizard